heavyk/dygma/bazecor.md

 - when selecting color mode:
 	- when I select a key, it should highlight the pallete color that it's currently set to.
 	- it'd be nice to have a "paintbrush" and "erase" tool so I can just swipe all of the keys/underglows that I want with that color
+	- I want to see the color change immediately on the physical kbd, so I can see what it looks like (without having to save)
+		- to avoid doing multiple saves a second, there should be an api to set LEDs to a color temporarily (not saved).
+			- this feature is also useful for notifications and (LE) effects
 - ability to save/load entire layout
 	- all of the layouts submitted to [keyboard layout analyzer](https://patorjk.com/keyboard-layout-analyzer/), can be loaded (for example, I use workman and want to quickly load that configuration).
 	- ability to browse others layouts and download/load any {layout} I want to try.